projnanda/nanda-payments/SDK-CLAUDE.md

 ## Success Criteria

+### TypeScript SDK
 A developer should be able to:
-1. `npm install @nanda/mcp-server-sdk`
+1. `npm install @nanda/payments-sdk`
-2. Add `@requiresPayment({ price: 10 })` to an endpoint
+2. Create payment client with 3 lines of configuration
-3. Receive proper HTTP 402 responses automatically
+3. Make x402-compliant HTTP requests automatically
-4. Process payments without additional configuration
+4. Handle payment flows without understanding protocol details

+### Python SDK
+A developer should be able to:
+1. `pip install nanda-payments`
+2. Create async payment client following Python conventions
+3. Use framework integrations with FastAPI/Django
+4. Access full type hints and mypy compatibility

-**Target**: 10-minute implementation time from install to first payment
+**Target**: < 5 minutes from install to first payment request

 ## Previous Work Context

 The main x402 implementation (PR #6) provides:
-- Working facilitator with MongoDB integration
+- Working facilitator with MongoDB integration (/verify, /settle, /supported endpoints)
-- Express server with payment middleware
+- Express server with payment middleware (server-side components)
 - Comprehensive x402 protocol compliance
-- Real transaction processing
+- Real transaction processing with NANDA Points

-This SDK work extracts that complexity into a simple developer API.
+These SDKs provide the client-side libraries that applications use to interact with those servers.

 ## Commands to Remember